codex-academy/PlusMinusDotNet/readme.md

 # VPS deployment application

-Use this project to learn how to deploy to a Digital Ocean VPS.
+Use this project to learn how to deploy dotnet Core Apps to a Digital Ocean VPS.

 ## Run the app locally first